 That is your first word in the German language – it means welcome!
 So welcome to what I hope is the last resource that you will ever need in learning German.

-My name is Nadine and I have always been a huge language lover.
+I have always been a huge language lover.
 I have always loved learning new alphabets and learning new languages.
 I am so all over the place that I can never stick to one long enough to actually master it.
 So when I was able to master German I figured that maybe more people would want to learn what I did.
 If I can do it, so can you!

 There are many ways to learn German online and my way is just what worked for me.
 I hope that you find something in my method that may work for you.

 Most people I know run to language classes and those Teach Yourself books.
 I’m not against either, I just know that that doesn’t work for someone like myself.
 I get bored easily and like to switch things up.
 So what I did was I started with a listening language course like Pimsleur.
 The Pimsleur approach to German teaches you more than to say ‘how are you’ in German or just German words.
 It focuses more on German phrases and sentences.
 The way that they do it also helps you solidify your pronunciation from the beginning.
 It was a 90 day course and took 30 min a day.
 It took me a little longer than the 90 days because sometimes I skipped days.
 But after 30 days I added a video element such as Yabla.
 Then when I felt more comfortable and ready to really bring it home I used an intense learning method called Glossika.
 It wouldn’t be good to do it out of this order because you want to stay motivated and you can do that if you are slowly improving.
 But if you do something too difficult to start you will get discouraged.